Darktechie-programmer/chat-applicaiton-node/README.md

 # chat-applicaiton-node
-you can chat in real time using this application
+you can chat in real-time using this application

+- Learn socket programming
+- express js